blog image

 Product level planning will bring the conversation down to individual lines.
 This makes for a much more diversified negotiation and a potentially higher level of adaptability and flexibility.
 But it will also be far more complex to produce.

-Negotiations can progress far more smoothly if the CPG can anticipate and plan for a range of potential outcomes.
-Such a scenario planning approach means they can consider a range of conditions ahead of the negotiation, for example, optimizing discounts to achieve a specific net pricing level or understanding why an individual retailer is more focused on cashflow this year.
+Trade pricing negotiations can progress far more smoothly if the CPG can anticipate and plan for a range of potential outcomes.
+Such a scenario planning approach means they can consider a range of conditions ahead of the negotiation.
+For example, optimizing discounts to achieve a specific net pricing level or understanding why an individual retailer is more focused on cashflow this year.
 That way, if negotiations take a particular turn, they always have a potential response, ready to present to the retailer.

 One important element in setting prices is the concept of pricing elasticity.
 This is a measure of how sensitive customers are to price changes.
 It quantifies how demand for a product will change in response to price changes.

-It is typically expressed as a coefficient, derived from dividing the percentage change in demand by the percentage change in price.
+Pricing elasticity is typically expressed as a coefficient.
+It is derived from dividing the percentage change in demand by the percentage change in price.
 A positive coefficient suggests elastic demand, with a change in price leading to a larger proportional change in demand.
 A negative coefficient – or inelastic demand – means that a price change will lead to a smaller proportional change in demand.

-It’s clear how this can inform trade pricing strategies, even as CPG’s cannot influence consumer prices.
+It’s clear how this can inform trade pricing strategies, even as CPGs cannot influence consumer prices.
 But it also takes the complexity involved to a whole different level.
 And price and demand changes do not happen in a vacuum.
-Broader competitive issues need to be taken into account, along with the effect of promotions and other activities need to be taken into account.
+Broader competitive issues need to be considered, along with the effect of promotions and other activities.

-Consequently, pricing elasticity – or at least the calculation of it – tends to be the domain of specialist agencies who execute so-called conjoined analysis.
-However, their reports constitute another data type that can be integrated into a CPG’s own scenario planning process, depending on the tools they are using and the flexibility of their procedures.
+Consequently, pricing elasticity – or at least the calculation of it – tends to be the domain of specialist agencies who execute so-called conjoint analysis.
+However, their reports constitute another data type.
+Nevertheless, this can be integrated into a CPG’s own scenario planning process, depending on the tools they are using and the flexibility of their procedures.

 Rather than talking about CPG firms setting prices, it makes more sense to talk about pricing strategies.